 The character Loki, in the Marvel Cinematic Universe, struggles with his identity throughout the entire series.
 Loki’s character is interesting in that one can never classify him as either a hero or a villain, since he displays traits of both.
 His seamless change between good and evil is directly related to his identity and his internal conflict in accepting his family.
-In his first cinematic appearance, it is revealed that Loki is not in fact the son of Odin, but instead the son of Asgard’s sworn enemy, the frost giant king Laufey.
+In his first cinematic appearance, it is revealed that Loki is not in fact the son of Odin, but instead the son of Asgard’s sworn enemy, the Frost Giant King Laufey.
 After learning the truth of his heritage, Loki berates Odin about keeping him from the truth, even though he did it out of love.
-Learning that he is not the prince of Asgard, but instead “the monster who parents tell their children about at night,” causes Loki to spiral and become the villain (Thor 00:41:30).
-Everything evil he does is a way to enact revenge on his family because he feels betrayed and conflicted since everything he thought about himself, was a lie.
+Learning that he is not the prince of Asgard, but instead, “the monster who parents tell their children about at night,” causes Loki to spiral and become the villain (Thor 00:41:30).
+Everything evil he does is a way to enact revenge on his family because he feels betrayed and conflicted since everything, he thought about himself, was a lie.
 After failing on multiple occasions with his evil acts, Loki begins to realize that his family accepts him albeit his birth family.
-It becomes evident that Loki begins to reaccept his Asgardian identity as he starts acting as like a hero once again.
+It becomes evident that Loki begins to reaccept his Asgardian identity as he starts acting like a hero once again.
 However, only at his death does he fully accept his identity as he solemnly states that he is the “Prince of Asgard…Odinson,” which brings his character full circle on the hero spectrum, allowing his character to meet his demise with dignity (Infinity War 00:07:50).
 Loki’s actions and character development, within the movies, show that his identity changed along with his thoughts towards his family, proving that his family was his identity’s main influencer.

 Family is an important aspect of every person’s life and they play a key role in influencing the identity of every individual.
 The role that everyone’s family plays is also vital in shaping the person that they become later on in life.
 For Keita, Saroo, Karen, and Loki, they all eventually came to accept their identities each in their own way; however, every one of them ultimately knew that their family had played a role in helping them find themselves.
 Family plays a major role in every person’s life and without them, one loses a valuable aspect of not only their life, but also their identity.